Chicken Thighs with Red Cabbage

-Chicken Thighs with Red Cabbage.
-I have been making this dish for many years, dating back to the mid 90’s.
-There used to be a column on the Washington Post Food section called “On The Fridge- Dinner Tonight”.
+I have been making this dish for many years, dating back to the mid-1990s.
+There used to be a column in the Washington Post Food section called “On The Fridge- Dinner Tonight”.
 It is now called Dinner-in-Minutes, but the concept is the same.
 Easy, quick recipes that can be made on a weeknight, with little prep work.

 It’s a great fall recipe, with cabbage and apple cider as two of the main ingredients.
 Throw in red onions and red wine vinegar, and you can understand why we call this “The Red Chicken Dinner”.

-Made with simple ingredients, this one pan meal is gluten, dairy and nut free.
+Made with simple ingredients, this one-pan meal is gluten, dairy, and nut-free.
 It’s low-carb and fits great with the paleo and Whole30 eating plans.
 It makes healthy eating super easy with meal prep.

 What is the best type of cabbage for this dish?

-There are more than a dozen varieties of cabbage, but some work better in this chicken and cabbage dish than others.
+There are more than a dozen varieties of cabbage.
+But some work better in this chicken and cabbage dish than others.
 Try any of these:

 - Cannonball cabbage- these are the typical green cabbages found in the grocery store